adblockplus/infrastructure/README.md

 You can omit the VM name if you want to boot or provision all VMs.
 This might take a while and eat quite a bit of RAM though.

+### SSH to the server

+You can use vagrant to connect as the vagrant user:

+    vagrant ssh server5

+If you want to test "real" SSH access you can use the test user account defined in _private-stub_:

+    ssh -i modules/private/files/id_rsa test@10.8.0.100

+The default password for this user (required for the _sudo_ command) is "test".

 Adding a server
 ---------------